Meet Andrew Jorgensen

 Jorgensen is a passionate advocate for equity, diversity, and inclusion (EDI) in the arts; in 2021, he helped to launch the Clayco Future Leaders Fellowship, a program designed to cultivate future leaders in arts administration who come from underrepresented backgrounds and helped establish a new board-level EDI committee to ensure intentionality and accountability in this work.
 Under his leadership, OTSL recently introduced “Phyllis’ Seats,” a ground-breaking free ticket initiative that removes cost as a barrier to participation in the arts.
 In the first year of Phyllis’ Seats, at least 39% of Phyllis’ Seats audiences were new to Opera Theatre; the program expanded to 50 seats in 2022.

 Before coming to Opera Theatre, Jorgensen previously served as the Director of Artistic Planning and Operations at Washington National Opera at the Kennedy Center (WNO); during his last season there, he also acted as the company’s Interim Executive Director.
 Prior to that, Mr. Jorgensen spent five seasons on the artistic staff of The Metropolitan Opera.
 He began his career with two seasons as an assistant artist manager in the vocal division of Columbia Artists Management.

 Mr. Jorgensen completed his undergraduate studies at Harvard University and holds a Master of Business Administration from New York University’s Stern School of Business.
 He currently serves on the board of the William Matheus Sullivan Musical Foundation, which supports the careers of young professional opera singers.

-Mr. Jorgensen, who was raised in Haddonfield, New Jersey, lives in the Lafayette Square neighborhood of St. Louis with his husband Mark Stuart-Smith and their Tibetan terrier, Aria.
+Mr. Jorgensen, who was raised in Haddonfield, New Jersey, lives in the Lafayette Square neighborhood of St. Louis with his husband Mark Stuart-Smith, their son Caleb, and their Tibetan terrier, Aria.